JoSeTe4ever/LLMozaic/README.md

 This will allow you to speak to Mosaic and it will process your request.

-⚠️ **this option only works from local since navigator.mediaTpyes is not supported withouth https**
+⚠️ **this option only works from local since navigator.mediaTypes is not supported withouth https**

 https://github.com/JoSeTe4ever/LLMozaic/assets/8459933/8526f7e1-c95a-462b-ad47-51d8020a4217